Luca Brasi: In other media

 Luca Brasi plays a major role in the prequel novel The Family Corleone by Ed Falco.
 During the Great Depression, Luca Brasi is the leader of a small but feared street gang with ties to Sonny Corleone, who uses them as muscle to aid his family.
-The younger Brasi is described as a psychopath who has his own newborn child murdered by forcing an old woman to throw it alive into a burning furnace, lets its mother, Irish-American prostitute Kelly O'Rourke, die a savage death at his hands, and regularly abuses drugs.
+The younger Brasi is described as a psychopath and a drug addict who has his own newborn child murdered by forcing an old woman to throw it alive into a burning furnace, and then brutally murders the child's mother, Irish-American prostitute Kelly O'Rourke.
 He also plans to kill Corleone associate Tom Hagen for having a one-night stand with Kelly, a feud that Vito settles by paying Brasi off.
-Brasi spends the money on more drugs; the resulting overdose causes him to suffer a complete mental breakdown that makes him even more unstable and dangerous.
-Although Vito dislikes and fears Brasi, he eventually recruits the brutal thug into his crime family, knowing that Brasi's formidable reputation would intimidate the Corleone family's enemies.
+Brasi spends the money on more drugs.
+The resulting overdose causes him to suffer a complete mental breakdown that makes him even more unstable and dangerous.
+Although Vito fears and dislikes Brasi, he eventually recruits the brutal thug into his crime family, knowing that Brasi's formidable reputation would intimidate the Corleone family's enemies.

 Brasi has a larger role in The Godfather: The Game.
 At his daughter's wedding, Vito accepts Brasi's gift and instructs him to track down the protagonist, Aldo Trapani, who has fallen in with a local gang.
 Brasi finds Aldo getting beaten up and intervenes, acting as a "trainer" for players by teaching them how to fight and defend themselves.
-He also trains players in the use of firearms and weapons, and explains how to manage rackets, use safehouses, and deal with the other Mafia families.
-Later in the game, the player is sent to accompany Brasi to his fateful meeting with Virgil Sollozzo on Tattaglia family turf; after witnessing Brasi's murder, the player has to escape and inform the family of his death.
+He also trains players in the use of firearms and weapons, and explains how to manage rackets, use safe houses, and deal with the other Mafia families.
+Later in the game, the player is sent to accompany Brasi to his fateful meeting with Virgil Sollozzo on Tattaglia family turf; after witnessing Brasi's murder, the player has to eliminate Brasi's killer before escaping and informing the family of his death.

+The Brand New song "Luca", from their 2006 album The Devil and God Are Raging Inside Me, is named for Brasi.
+The song's second verse and bridge make reference to his drowning.

 Brasi inspired Baton Rouge rapper Kevin Gates to create his 2013 mixtape, The Luca Brasi Story, and its sequel, Luca Brasi 2, hosted by DJ Drama and released on December 15, 2014.

-According to film historian Laurent Bouzereau, the strangling death at the hands of Leia Organa of crime boss Jabba the Hutt's in Return of the Jedi was suggested by script writer Lawrence Kasdan.
-George Lucas approved the idea, which was said to be inspired by Brasi's death scene from The Godfather.
+According to film historian Laurent Bouzereau, the scene in Return of the Jedi in which Princess Leia strangles crime boss Jabba the Hutt to death with the very chain he used to bind her to his throne was inspired by Brasi's death scene in The Godfather.

-Luca Brasi is mentioned in the chorus of I Am The Mob by Catatonia and in Click...off...gone by Sleeper.
+In the pilot episode of The Sopranos, Christopher Moltisanti erroneously quotes the famous "Luca Brasi sleeps with the fishes" phrase, saying "Louis Brasi sleeps with the fishes" instead.

+In Men in Black: International, the personal bodyguard of arms dealer Riza Stavros, played by Spencer Wilding, is named Luca Brasi.